 The next exciting item on our agenda was the Recycling Team’s Trike Challenge on 24th November.
 This truly challenging endeavour warrants its own report, which you’ll find here along with pictures.

 The final fundraising push was our Winter Heart Warmer evening on 3rd December at the Belfrey Hall, which was a great feast cooked up by Joe Fennerty of Food Circle York.
 Despite the unfortunate power cut which affected the city centre that day as well as his kitchen and made the catering for over 80 people even more stressful than it usually is, Joe wowed the crowd with a delicious array of dishes made from local organic fruit and veg.

 Helping to create a good mood on the night were the lovely Barberellas singers while our fantastic patron Anneliese Emmans Dean did a sterling job of keeping our guests entertained with poems, and even got them chanting demands for wildflowers!
 Watch the video below to find out how.
 We also had local poet and Ecotherapy participant Brinley Price reading a few of his poems inspired by his involvement with St Nicks.
-Huge thanks go to everyone who helped out on the night but a special mention goes to Jules who made a spectacular Christmas cake for our raffle draw as well as puddings for sale.
+Huge thanks go to everyone who helped out on the night but a special mention goes to Lewis Outing for taking photos and videos, and to Jules who made a spectacular Christmas cake for our raffle draw as well as puddings for sale.

 We’d like to thank the following businesses and organisations for donating generously towards our appeal: